 This information includes allowable & unallowable costs, request & justify data management and sharing costs, and an assessment of the budget during the performance periods, including subsequent periods.

 Proposal budgets should include estimated funds needed for data management and sharing activities.
 These should include all allowable costs for DMS for all data types.
-These costs should be budgeted under Other Direct Costs and best practice is to plan on full storage costs being incurred during the period of performance.
+Best practice is to plan on full storage costs being incurred during the period of performance.
 For additional information on budget guidance, please review the UF DSP webpage.

 |Allowable costs||Unallowable costs